jundalisay/sp/content/en/superphysics/principles/chapter-07i.md

 ## So What's the Use of Desire-based Evolution?

-On a personal level, Desire-based Evolution is consisten with the Law of Attraction which says that reality is based on desire, will or grit.
+On a personal level, Desire-based Evolution is consistent with the Law of Attraction which says that reality is based on desire, will or grit.

 So the minimum effect is empowerment.